Mid adult woman watches as nurse takes blood pressure

 U.S. Hispanic Population Less Likely to See a Doctor, More Likely to Use an Emergency Room for Care

-Health insurance often drives health care use, the research team noted; in a separate anaylsis, they found that more than half (56%) of the U.S. Hispanic population lacks a usual place of health care, which is 7 percentage points less than the non-Hispanic white population.
+Health insurance often drives health care use, the research team noted; in a separate analysis, they found that more than half (56%) of the U.S. Hispanic population lacks a usual place of health care, which is 7 percentage points higher than the rate for the non-Hispanic white population.

 Fernandez and colleagues used data from the National Health Interview Survey from 2006 to 2019 to examine various measures of health care use by citizenship and ancestry, adjusting for age, gender, and variations by year.
 These findings imply that a large share of the Hispanic population may be “missing preventive care, either because of limited access to quality health care or overall barriers to access to care,” they suggested.